pip installation

 Python environment

 To install Python (see Supported Python versions), please refer to your operating system documentation.
-We strongly recommend setting up a virtual Python environment using a tool such as pyenv, venv or virtualenv.
+We strongly recommend using a Python dependency manager such as uv to create reproducible and manageable Python environments.
+Otherwise, you can use a more traditional approach by setting up a virtual Python environment using a tool such as pyenv, venv or virtualenv.

 Warning